-How do you handle it when a toddler admits to a lie?
+How do you handle it when a toddler admits to telling a lie?

-If my parents ever discovered on their own that I had lied to them, I would be in much hotter water than if I came and confessed the lie to them myself.
-Lying was a spankable offense, but I’d get fewer licks if I admitted the lie than if I persisted in it and was later proven guilty.
+I knew that if my parents ever discovered on their own that I had lied to them, I’d be in hotter water than if I came and confessed the lie to them myself.
+Lying was a spankable offense in our household, for sure.
+But I got fewer licks when I admitted the lie than when I persisted in it and was later proven guilty.

 It is almost impossible to tell a single lie.
-When you tell one lie, it often becomes necessary to tell another to cover up the first, and so on and so on.
-Before you know it, you have a hard time remembering what is true and what is false.
-Who would want to live that way?
+When you tell one lie, it often becomes necessary to tell another to cover up the first.
+And so on.
+And so on.
+It’s easy to get confused.
+Before long, you’ll have a hard time remembering what’s true and what’s false.
+Who’d want to live that way?

-Once you’ve been caught telling a lie, it causes people to question everything else you say, even if you normally tell the truth.
-You do yourself an enormous favor (and protect your reputation) by always telling the truth.
+Once you’re caught telling a lie, it causes people to question everything else you say.
+So do yourself (and your reputation) an enormous favor: Make a point of always telling the truth.

-Even though I might get away with lying to my parents, God is never fooled and will make certain the lie does not go unpunished.
-One of His ten commandments was against bearing false witness, so we can be sure He takes lying seriously, too.
+Even though I might get away with lying to my parents, I can’t fool God.
+My parents did a great job of impressing that fact upon my guilty conscience.
+Moreover, they told me God would make certain my lies would not go unpunished.
+One of His ten commandments forbids bearing false witness, so we can be sure God takes lying seriously, too.

 Those guidelines were enough to keep me scrupulously honest, both as a child and as an adult.
-The few times I remember telling a lie as a child, it weighed so heavily on my heart that I wasn’t able to sleep at night until I’d made things right.
+The few times I remember telling a lie as a child, it weighed so heavily on my heart that I couldn’t rest until I’d made things right.

 The last time I intentionally told a lie as an adult was over twenty years ago.
 Our new puppy bit a man who’d come to steam clean our carpets, and he asked whether the dog was current on all her shots.
 Fearing a potential lawsuit, I told him yes — even though I knew she had not yet been vaccinated against rabies, which was obviously the one he was concerned about.